marschall-lab/project-ont-1kg/snakemake_pipelines/chimpanzee-analysis/README.md

 - giggles
     - link to github: https://github.com/samarendra-pani/giggles
     - for this pipeline, giggles needs to be installed in a conda environment called `giggles-env`.
 Instructions on conda installation is provided in the github wiki.
+    - NOTE: This pipeline uses a later developmental commit of giggles which has the added subcommand of preparing phased panels.
+Users can download this development version and use it for the genotyping as well since this commit makes no changes to the genotyping algorithm.

 ## Instructions for use